behery10/CPU-Scheduling-Comparison/README.md

 3-Run the MainFrame class.
 4-Enter the process data and quantum value.
 5-Click Run to display the scheduling results.
+6-You can also click Scenario A, Scenario B, or Scenario C to load predefined test cases automatically

 Test Scenarios:

+The project also includes scenario buttons in the GUI to load predefined test cases quickly.

 # Scenario 1: Normal Workload
 Quantum = 2